isaacbernat/presentations/optimise/final.md

 ???
 ### ETA V6 N=2^20: 811 years

 Problem-specific.
 We save 6/8 computations.
 Numbers must be coprimes.
-At most one number in the triplet can be pair.
-This let's us increment loops by 2 to keep variables either pair or odd as required.
+At most one number in the triplet can be even (divisible by 2).
+This let's us increment loops by 2 to keep variables either even or odd as required.

 ---